SF-WDI-LABS/take-home-coding-challenge-workshop/slides.md

 E. Documentation (more important for larger projects).
 F. Tests (important if required, nice to have if not).

-In evaluting your coding challenge today, we'll also look at:
+In evaluating your coding challenge today, we'll also look at:

 1. Problem Solving - while not specifically listed, it's one of the main things companies are trying to evaluate.
-Problem Solving is strongly tied to meeting technical requirements, to documentation, and to code organization.
+Show it off by meeting technical requirements, documenting decisions, and keeping code organized.
 1. Workflow - version control can help organize any project and is especially important if coding will take more than one sitting.
 2. Company knowledge - this is a "nice to have" that WDI alumns are often well equipped to show off because of informational interviews.